Victims tell politicians to make dealing with past a priority

 The call from victims comes as the five Northern Ireland Executive parties prepare to enter a crucial phase of the Haass round-table talks.

-Former US envoy Dr Richard Haass is chairing talks on flags, parading and dealing with the past - areas that have proven difficult for the N0I parties to resolve.'New commitment'
+Former US envoy Dr Richard Haass is chairing talks on flags, parading and dealing with the past - areas that have proven difficult for the N0I parties to resolve.

 Michael Gallagher, of the Omagh Self-help and Support Group, whose son Aidan was killed in the Omagh bomb in 1998, said: "Victims feel like they have become an unwelcome embarrassment to some politicians in Belfast, London and Dublin.